Ghost0Dev/Night-Watcher/README.md

-# 🛰️ NocWatcher — Discord Remote System Bot
+# 🛰️ NightWatcher — Discord Remote System Bot

 **NocWatcher** is a lightweight python file for remotely monitoring and controlling a system via Discord Bot commands.